viishal-01/viishall-01/README.md

 <h1 align="center">👋 Hi, I'm Vishal Vishwakarma</h1>

 <p align="center">
-  🚀 Full-Stack Developer • 🤖 AI Enthusiast • 🧠 Tech Explorer
+  🚀 Full-Stack Developer • 🤖 AI Enthusiast • 🌐 Web3 Explorer
 </p>

 ---

 ### 🚀 About Me

-I'm passionate about building efficient, scalable applications and exploring the limitless world of AI and ML.
-From full-stack web apps to cutting-edge AI experiments, I love transforming ideas into real-world solutions.
+I'm a passionate Full-Stack Developer focused on building efficient, scalable applications — from intuitive frontends to powerful backends.
+I explore the future through AI, Web3, and emerging technologies, always aiming to turn bold ideas into real-world impact.

+---

+### 💼 What I Do

+- 🧱 Building robust full-stack apps using modern frameworks
+- 🌐 Exploring the decentralized web and Web3 tools
+- 🧠 Diving into AI/ML models and intelligent systems
+- ⚙️ Constantly learning and improving through side projects and collaboration

 ---